zicklag/bevy-to-bones-talk-slides/bevy-to-bones.md

 Notes:

-- First we define our `StorageMode` enum, we have an `OnDemand` variant and a `PreAllocate` variant.
+- First we define our `StorageMode` enum, we have an `OnDemand` variant and a `PreAllocate` variant. ⏭️
-- Note that it has to derive `HasSchema` before it can be added as type data. ⏭️
 - Next we can use the `#[type_data]` attribute to set the storage mode to on-demand for our `Position` struct.
+- Adding type data is super easy!
-- It's really that easy!
-You can even add the attribute multiple times to associate more type data.
+- You can even add the attribute multiple times to associate more type data.
-- The `type_data` attribute comes from the `HasSchema` derive macro, and it lets you put in any Rust expression that returns a type implementing `HasSchema`.
+- The `type_data` attribute comes from the `HasSchema` derive macro, and it lets you put in any Rust expression.
 - This lets you make things extra ergonomic by letting you put function calls in the annotation.
 - We use this in the bones asset server for setting custom asset loaders.
 - It's cool because feels almost like making custom attributes without having to make a new macro for each new attribute.